 Learn the fundamental construction of composites, advantages of composites over traditional materials, manufacturing methods, fabrication and assembly, testing and quality assurance, damage control, and repair.

 This course is an introduction to terms and definitions and a method overview of nondestructive testing.
-Methods include eddy current liquid penetrant, magnetic particle, radiography and ultrasonic testing.
+Methods include eddy current, visual liquid penetrant, magnetic particle, radiography and ultrasonic testing.

 Explores the properties of materials, both metals and non-metals, and their applications in design and manufacturing.
-Define the advantages of Lean Concepts and applications.
+Introduction to Lean Concepts and applications.

 Visual inspection is the most widely used method of nondestructive testing.
 Learn to detect various discontinuances related to the power-plant industry, structural steel fabrication and construction industries, aerospace industry, petro-chemical industry, and manufacturing processes.
 Exercises are performed using many visual inspection tools.